secretstartups/handbook/resellers/index.html.md

   *   GitLab Badges
   *   Field Support

-  Open partners must meet these minimum requirements to earn program benefits:
+  Open partners must meet the  minimum requirements in the Program Requirements and Benefits below to earn program benefits:
-  *   Three (3) Sales Verifications (completion of GitLab Sales Core) in the region specified in your GitLab Partner Contract.
+  *   Sales:  completion of GitLab Sales Core (Verification) in the region specified in your GitLab Partner Contract.
-  *   One (1) Technical Sales Certifications in the region specified in your GitLab Partner Contract.
+  *   Technical Sales Certifications in the region specified in your GitLab Partner Contract.
 Both the GitLab Sale Architect Core and Professional Services Engineering courses meet this requirement.

 2. **Select** partners make a greater investment in expertise, develop services practices around GitLab and are expected to drive greater product recurring revenues.
 Participation in the Select Partner track is by invitation only.
 We provide:
   *   Focused Strategic Relationships (Channel Account Manager, Solution Architect, Executives)